AJIBS/Phone-Recommender/README.md

 ## Possible Features
 * A load more button; for the user to obtain 3 extra phone suggestions
-* Learn more button; takes user to gsm arena with full phone specifications
+* Learn more button; takes user to GSMArena with full phone specifications
 * The "buy button" sends the website admin an email or sms detailing the phone
 * Store phone images and buy links in a database
 * Retrieve phone images and buy links from the database (they are currently in the JS file)